Servatius of Tongeren: Legend

 Over the centuries legends accumulated around the historical figure of the bishop of Tongeren.
-Two early vitae (biographies) place Servatius' birth in Armenia and make him a cousin of John the Baptist, and thus a distant relative of Jesus (neither were mentioned by Gregory of Tours).
+Two early vitae (hagiographies) place Servatius's birth in Armenia and make him a cousin of John the Baptist, and thus a distant relative of Jesus (neither were mentioned by Gregory of Tours).

 Around 1075, the French priest Jocundus was commissioned by the chapter of Saint Servatius to write another Vita sancti Servatii.
-Jocundus is also the author of the Miracula sancti Servatii, a sequel to the vita, describing all the miracles that happened after Servatius' death.
+Jocundus is also the author of the Miracula sancti Servatii, a sequel to the vita, describing all the miracles that happened after Servatius's death.
 According to some historians, both works were composed to quell doubts about the genealogy of Servatius and his Armenian descent.
 These doubts had been raised at the Council of Mainz in 1049.
-When envoys from the Byzantine emperor arrived at the Council of Mainz, confirming accounts by a certain Alagrecus who had testified that Servatius was Armenian, and asserting that his birthplace was Fenuste, southeast of Damascus, this helped to erase some doubts but Servatius' kinship to Jesus was never confirmed by an official council.
+When envoys from the Byzantine emperor arrived at the Council of Mainz, confirming accounts by a certain Alagrecus who had testified that Servatius was Armenian, and asserting that his birthplace was Fenuste, southeast of Damascus, this helped to erase some doubts but Servatius's kinship to Jesus was never confirmed by an official council.

-At the end of the 12th century the poet Henric van Veldeke wrote a new legend of Saint Servatius, based on the earlier accounts by Gregory of Tours and Jocundus, to which he added several more miracles, thus emphasizing Saint Servatius' saintliness.
-The work is considered one of the earliest works of Dutch literature, even though it was written in Limburgish, the most divergent of the 4 major dialects that comprises Middle Dutch.
+At the end of the 12th century the poet Henric van Veldeke wrote a new legend of Saint Servatius, based on the earlier accounts by Gregory of Tours and Jocundus, to which he added several more miracles, thus emphasizing Saint Servatius's saintliness.
+The work is considered one of the earliest works of Dutch literature, even though it was written in Limburgish, the most divergent of the four major dialects that comprises Middle Dutch.

 In the 17th century, the Bollandists tried to separate some of the facts and myths surrounding Servatius.
 They managed to calculate the exact date of his death (13 May 384), which for a long time was accepted as a historical fact.